craffit/sbt-elm/README.md

 Limitations
 ===========
-> Note that this plugin is presently only working with an engineType set to Node e.g.:
+This plugin is presently only working with an engineType set to Node e.g.:

-> `set JsEngineKeys.engineType := JsEngineKeys.EngineType.Node`
+    `set JsEngineKeys.engineType := JsEngineKeys.EngineType.Node`

 Building and Running Tests
 ==========================
-> This step is not needed unless you want to tweak with the plugin.
+> Note that this step is not needed unless you want to tweak with the plugin.

 If you have elm installed, simply run:

     sbt scripted

 If you want to also install elm compiler, run in the root of the repository:

     sh build.sh